Russia's Putin touches down in Japan ahead of top-level talks

 Will Putin and Abe finish WWII?

-Much of Putin's visit expected to focus around a little known chain of islands off Japan's northern coast, called the Kuril Islands.
+Much of Putin's visit expected to focus on a little known chain of islands off Japan's northern coast, called the Kuril Islands.

 Four of the islands, Iturup, Kunashir, Shikotan and Habomai, were occupied by Russia three days after the end of World War II, giving them complete control of the Kuril chain.